maptv/decalendar/docs/decalendar.md

 The `dek` number is typically just the first two digits of the day number, but `Dek 36` of leap years includes 4 days from the subsequent year and `Dek 36` of common years is evenly split between years!
 In the example above, both Tokyo and Mexico were in `Dek 36`, even when they were in separate years.
 Saying `Dek 36` implies that we want to include days from both the current year and the next.
 If it is not our intention to combine days across years, we should instead say `Dek -1`.
 Just like `Day -1`, `Dek -1` retains the same meaning across common years and leap year, it is always the last 10 days of the year and only contains days from a single year.

 Negative numbers are useful towards the end of the year, but may be confusing at the beginning.
-For this reason, the day in each year are named after their positive number, not their negative number.
+For this reason, the days in each year are named after the last digit of their positive number, not their negative number.
 The table below shows the names and numbers of each day in `Dek 0` and `Dek 36` in both common years (n=365) and leap years (n=366).

 <table>
     <tr>
       <th></th>
       <th>Dek 0</th>
+      <th>Dek -1</th>
       <th>Dek 36</th>
     </tr>
     <tr>